 Decarbing Cannabis in a Heat-Proof Canning Jar

-If you’re concerned about odors, the mason jar method is the way to go for decarbing your weed.
+If you’re concerned about odors while decarbing your cannabis at home, the mason jar method is the way to go.
 Another perk of decarbing cannabis this way is that you may be able to recapture some of the terpenes by making your infusion in the same jar.
 You’ll also be less likely to burn your buds with this method.

 - Heat-proof canning jar with a tight-fitting lid